 Elisa Marshall, Founding Partner and Creative Director, Maman

-Though Thanksgiving is mostly about the food, I always give extra points for presentation.
-And after all the time that goes into baking your turkey, you want to make sure it looks beautifully carved on the plate, too!
-You may not use it often, but a carving set is a great investment for holiday meals or large roasts.
+Though the holidays are mostly about the food, I always give extra points for presentation.
+And after all the time that goes into baking a turkey, you want to make sure it looks beautifully carved on the plate, too!
+You may not use it often, but a carving set is a great investment for seasonal meals or large roasts.

 Kirthanaa Naidu, Content Creator and Tablescape Designer